-Want to plan a trip to Chicago, Illinois?
+Looking to plan the best trip to Chicago, Illinois?
 Don’t stress – we have it covered!
 After visiting the Windy City on numerous occasions, we have created the ultimate 3 Days in Chicago Itinerary.
 Including the best city sights, must-do activities and local eats, our Chicago trip planner is all you need for a fantastic visit to Chi-town!

 3 Days in Chicago